-Fire Maple Games is the perfect example of a successful indie studio using Corona SDK to develop great games.
-Joe Kauffmann has built many of his apps on his own, and has now developed two amazingly successful games with his friend Patrick.
+Fire Maple Games is a great example of a successful indie studio using Corona SDK to develop games.
+Joe Kauffmann has now developed two amazingly successful games, The Secret of Grisly Manor, and more recently, The Lost City.
+Both boast beautiful graphics and have hit the top of the charts in multiple app stores.

-We asked Joe for some background on his studio, how he has worked with Corona and what he thinks about the experience.
+We asked Joe for some background on his studio, his work with Corona SDK and his general development experience.

 What’s your background as a developer?